Local housing allowance

 Tenants, landlords, tenants’ families or persons acting on the tenants’ behalf, may tell the local authority that a tenant is having difficulty paying their rent, or is likely to.
 The local authority may also identify tenants who may have difficulty managing their money, for example, when carrying out home visits.
 Landlords can contact the local authority, especially if the tenant is getting into arrears with their rent.

-Further information can be found on the Tenants who are likely to have difficulty paying their rent web page.
+Form more information visit Tenants who are likely to have difficulty paying their rent.

-To apply for payments to be made direct to a landlord you can complete the online form below:
+To apply for payments to be made direct to a landlord, complete the online form.

-The Council decides if the landlord is to be paid.
+We decide if the landlord is to be paid.
 Housing Benefit staff may know that someone has difficulty in managing their money and may take action based on this knowledge.
-Tenants are encouraged to contact the Council if they are having difficulty managing their money.
+Tenants are encouraged to contact us if you're having difficulty managing their money.

-Evidence must be provided to show that the tenant is having difficulty managing their money and that it is in their interest that we pay the landlord directly.
+Evidence must be provided to show that you're having difficulty managing your money and that it's in your interest that we pay the landlord directly.
 Evidence should usually be in writing.
-We will work with the tenant in making our decision.
+We will work with you in making our decision.

 People who can provide evidence include: